ulikoehler/YakDB/YakServer/doc/graph-model.md

 There shall be two types of attributes:
     - Basic attributes, which are saved in the same table as the entity (as part of the value part of the entry) and
-    - Extended attributes, which are saved in a separate tables
+    - Extended attributes, which are saved in a separate table

 Basic attributes are retrieved together with the entity entry and therefore do not introduce any additional request overhead.
 However, if they grow too large,